-No. About 20% of ALGLIB code comes from several well-know open source projects (LAPACK and Cephes).
+No. First, about 20% of GPL'ed ALGLIB comes from several well-know open source projects (LAPACK and Cephes).
 Several contributions/patches were submitted by ALGLIB users.
-However, all code was contributed under permissive licenses like BSD, so it is compatible with both open source and commercial licenses used by ALGLIB.
-See 'Codebase' section for more information about copyright.
+However, all such code was contributed under permissive licenses like BSD, so it is compatible with both open source and commercial licenses used by ALGLIB.

 We should note that section 7 of ALGLIB License Agreement (commercial one) explicitly states and warrants that we have right to license ALGLIB under commercial license.